 Massage Guns - Do They Work?

 Massage guns have been a popular recovery tool over the past couple of years, endorsed and approved by doctors, trainers, professional athletes and fitness enthusiasts.
-These handheld devices are meant to make your muscles feel better — by increasing blood flow, breaking up tension, decreasing soreness and improving range of motion.
-These benefits all lead to better performance and speedier recoveries.
+These handheld massagers are meant to make your muscles feel better — by increasing blood flow, breaking up tension, decreasing soreness and improving range of motion.
+These benefits of massage guns all lead to better performance and speedier recoveries.

 Massage guns work by sending direct percussive and vibrating pulses through your muscle.
 Percussion therapy from massage guns is effective at reducing delayed onset muscle soreness, alleviating pain in the process.
 Percussion therapy also proves helpful in decreasing the levels of lactic acid in your body post workout for a faster recovery.